ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 coordinate information, how the data should be structured (e.g. 1 variable per file), additional metadata requirements, but also file naming conventions a.k.a. the data reference syntax (DRS).
 All this information is stored in so-called CMOR tables.
-As example, the CMOR tables for the CMIP6 project can be found [here](https://github.com/PCMDI/cmip6-cmor-tables).
+As an example, the CMOR tables for the CMIP6 project can be found [here](https://github.com/PCMDI/cmip6-cmor-tables).
 {: .callout}